ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "I know what I'm doing," Jord growled, his fists clenching and unclenching in steady rhythm.

 "Do you?"
 Gond's stare could have cut glass.
-"Because the moment you charge up those stairs screaming like a berserker, every guard on this ship knows exactly where we are."
+"Because the moment you go up those stairs bellowing like a stuck pig, every bloody guard on this ship knows we're loose."

 Sim placed a gentle hand on Jord's arm.
 The big man's breathing slowed slightly, though his muscles remained taut as bowstrings.
 "The river finds its way to the sea not through force, but through persistence," the priest murmured.

-"Pretty words won't stop a crossbow bolt," Jord muttered, but some of the tension left his shoulders.
+"River water won't stop a crossbow bolt," Jord grumbled, but some of the tension left his shoulders.

 Gond turned to the big man chained to his wrist.
 "Jord, you follow my lead.
 No charging, no roaring.
 We move fast but quiet until we're committed."